Costa Rica Facts for Kids

 - Religion: Most Costa Ricans are Christians (87% )

 - Currency: 1 colón, the symbol is (₡) and the smallest coin is 10 colones

 - National colours: blue, white and red

 - National bird: yiguirro, which is a clay coloured robin

 - History: Indigenous settlements in the region date back to 10,000 BC.
 Stone tools were found from the early settlements in the Cartago Province of Costa Rica.
 Farming and agricultural activities in the area were already conducted about 5,000 years ago, however, the country was then only sparsely inhabited.
 Christopher Columbus reached the Costa Rican shores in 1502.
 Costa Rica was a Spanish colony until 1821.
 Costa Rica gained independence from Spain on 15 September 1821.
 The country has no army since 1948.
-Since 2018, the president is Carlos Alvarado Quesada
+Since 2022, the president of Costa Rica is Rodrigo Chaves

 Costa Rica Map